 Art depicting the insane and depraved with bizarre facial expressions, abnormal postures, and peculiar gestures consistent with stereotypy predate modern medicine (Lees 1988).

 Caged animals that develop stereotyped pacing have undoubtedly been observed since time immemorial.
 Pacing occurs in imprisoned humans as well.
 Experiments on monkeys in the 1950s revealed that certain stereotyped behaviors, due to social and sensory deprivation in particular, led to permanent stereotypies that could not be altered if the deficit occurred during critical periods in brain development (Ridley and Baker 1982).
 Stereotypies in commercially raised animals have raised concerns about the increasingly efficient but less humane conditions of modern animal husbandry (Dantzer 1986).
+However, laboratory scientists have pointed out that pacing behavior may be pathologic in some species but not others (Poirier and Bateson 2017).
 Human studies in autistic children reported that stereotypy interfered with learning (Koegel and Covert 1972) and implied that controlling stereotypic behavior was a necessary precondition for learning.
 Thus, understanding stereotypy became more important for developing rational therapies.

 It must be noted that stereotypies may also occur during development of congenitally blind (Troster et al 1991) or deaf children (Bachara and Phelan 1980; Singer 2009; Bonnet et al 2010; Sanger et al 2010) who are otherwise normal.
 Certain movements that give an appearance of restlessness may be part of an individual's repertoire of movements, also referred to as mannerisms or habits, and are seen in otherwise normal individuals.
 One of the more common stereotypies is manifested as restless movements in the legs, described as “leg stereotypy disorder” (Jankovic 2016), which is defined as a repetitive, continuous movement present almost exclusively in the legs while the patient is seated.
 In contrast to restless legs syndrome, which usually occurs at night, there is no diurnal variation in leg stereotypy disorder, and many individuals affected by this condition may not be aware that they have the repetitive movement until it is pointed out to them.
 Frequently familial, the epidemiology, pathophysiology, or treatment of leg stereotypy disorder have not been studied.